alberto-chiesa/grunt-jsl10n/README.md

 # grunt-jsl10n

-> A plugin for localization resources estraction and transformation.
+> A plugin for localization resources extraction and transformation.

 When localizing an application, a common approach is to litter the application code with calls to a common localization function.
 E.g.: